 “I’m not ashamed of being from Wisconsin.
 Just of being from Kenosha.
 It’s a terrible place.” –Orson Welles

-Welles would occasionally return to Woodstock after his graduation.
+Welles graduated from Todd and was awarded a scholarship to Harvard University.
+However, he opted to travel instead and briefly studied painting at the Art Institute of Chicago.
+He would also return to Woodstock on occasion, considering it his home.
 In fact, when he was asked, “Where is home?” in a 1960 interview, he replied, “I suppose it’s Woodstock, Illinois, if it’s anywhere.
 I went to school there for four years.
 If I try to think of a home, it’s that.”

-In 1934, Welles got his first job on radio—on The American School of the Air—through actor-director Paul Stewart, who introduced him to director Knowles Entrikin.
-That summer Welles staged a drama festival with the Todd School in Woodstock, Illinois, inviting actors from Dublin’s Gate Theatre to appear along with New York stage actors.
-At the old firehouse in Woodstock he also shot his first film, an eight-minute short titled, The Hearts of Age.
-Welles would also perform on the stage of the Woodstock Opera House.
+Welles’s first radio job was for The American School of the Air.
+In the same year as his first paid radio role, Welles produced a drama festival with the Todd School in Woodstock, Illinois, inviting actors from the Gate Theatre to appear along with various New York stage actors.
+He would also film his first short, The Hearts of Age, at a firehouse in Woodstock, in addition to performing at the Woodstock Opera House.

 The development of the show coincided with the resolution of Welles’s oft-changing draft status in May 1943, when he was finally declared 4-F—unfit for military service—for a variety of medical reasons.
 “I felt guilty about the war,” Welles told biographer Barbara Leaming.
 “I was guilt-ridden about my civilian status.”
 He had been publicly hounded about his patriotism since Citizen Kane, when the Hearst press began persistent inquiries about why Welles had not been drafted.